amulchapla/GenAI-LLMapps-lifecycle-workshop/AzureAISearch-VectorSearch/README.md

 7. Query the REST API to get search results

 You can use the provided test data or bring your own data.

+## Lab Implementation
+Follow step-by-step instructions provided in the lab guide (AzureAISearch-Create Hybrid Search with vector search.pdf) to implement the lab scenario.